Sunday, April 14, 2024

 1. Ralph Fiennes — Longtime cinephile's favorite online publication The Film Experience often refers to him as the best actor of his generation not to win.
 In addition to his two nominations in the 90s, he also was a great lead in another Best Picture nominee in Quiz Show.
 In the 00s, he garnered buzz in Constant Gardener, and the trifecta of Reader/In Bruges/Duchess (which might have split votes) in 2008, in addition to infusing one of the decade’s big franchises with Voldemort.
 He also got in on the Hannibal action in Red Dragon.
 In the 2010s, his output lessened.
 He likely was the most inventive Wes Anderson protagonist ever put to film in Grand Budapest Hotel (sorry Jason Schwartzman in Rushmore) and was quietly brilliant in The Dig a bit more recently.

-2. Bradley Cooper — While finishing a distant third in this past year’s Oscar race, Cooper is well-known to have education bona fides (he went to an elite school) and to be a serious actor with a capital S. He now sits at 5 nominations within 12 years in addition to being a writer, director, producer, and co-vocalist for “Shallow.”
+2. Bradley Cooper -- While finishing a distant third in this past year's Oscar race, Cooper is well-known to have education bona fides (he went to an elite school) and to be a serious actor with a capital S. His streak of 3 straight nominations from 2012-2014 shows and 5 total shows that he's managed to break through at the top of wish lists by now.
 He’s getting so immersive (and possibly desperate) that he might pull a more extreme stunt like Revenant and get himself eaten by a bear.

 3. Paul Giamatti — I think the voters and media got a taste of how good the possibility of “And the Oscar Goes to Paul Giamatti” would have sounded.
 That he does not like a conventional leading man has worked in his favor as he is very much an ordinary man in the same way that Dustin Hoffman and Ernest Borgnine captured our imaginations.